Sanctions and Asset-Freezing

 this Law, a person who is not an individual (“C”) is owned,

-held or controlled “directly or indirectly” by another person (“P”) if any or all of the following
+held or controlled “directly or indirectly” by another person (“P”) if one or both of the following

 conditions are met.